Superb study spots at Concordia

-You don’t need to be a Capstone student in order to access the Capstone Projects and Study area.
+You don’t need to be a Capstone student in order to access the Capstone and project design spaces.

 The space (Room H 961, Henry F. Hall Building) contains approximately 20 project rooms, each with a computer and two to three large desks, and a couple of larger meeting rooms.
-While priority is given to those working on capstone projects, any student in the faculty of engineering and computer sciences can reserve these rooms.
+While priority is given to those working on Capstone projects, any student in the Gina Cody School of Engineering and Computer Science can reserve these rooms.

 Reservations are made online or through a sheet on the bulletin board just down the hallway from the entry door.
-However, during the weekends and evenings the area is less supervised and capstone and non-capstone students are allowed to enter at will using an appointed access code.
+During the weekends and evenings, students are allowed to enter at will using an appointed access code.

 Learn how access and reserve rooms in the Capstone Projects and Study area.